grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Cassandra moved to sit down next to Bastian without a word.

 It was time for Captain Percy to get her boat out from under the docking bay.
-"So we're ready to go, right?"
+"So we're ready to fuckin' go, right?"
 She asked Hemi.

-"Right."
+"Correct."
 Replied Hemi.
-"I've been keeping the tanks trimmed with just a bit of positive buoyancy while we've been docked, to keep us pressed firmly up against the mating collar of the slip.
-So we'll have to take on some water after we release."
+"I have been keeping the tanks trimmed with just a bit of positive buoyancy while we have been docked to keep us pressed firmly up against the mating collar of the slip.
+So we will have to take on some water after we release."

 Percy nodded.
 It was a standard maneuver for a docking situation like this one.
-"OK, let go the docking clamps."
+"OK, let go the fuckin' docking clamps."

 Hemi picked up the ship-to-ship mic and told the docking control office they were leaving.
-He didn't wait for them to reply before reaching over and flipping the switch that operated the powerful electro-magnets in the docking clamps.
+He did not wait for them to reply before reaching over and flipping the switch that operated the powerful electro-magnets in the docking clamps.
 The clamps reversed with a loud clunk that echoed up the length of the _Prospect's_ hull.

-"I'm going to open the main ballast vent valves."
+"I am going to open the main ballast vent valves."
 Hemi warned the control room.
 He stepped up to the tank trim control panel, and flipped the switches for the main ballast valves.

-There was a his off air escaping from the boat and the _Prospect_ fell slowly downwards under their feet.
+There was a hiss of air escaping from the boat and the _Prospect_ fell slowly downwards under their feet.

-"We're off the dock.
+"We are off the docking slip.
 Put us in reverse and back us away from the dock.
 No reason to risk hitting the sail trying to swim under the dock tube."
+Hemi said to no one in particular, but since Owen was sitting at the throttle controls, the implication of who was responsible for this maneuver was clear.

 Owen pulled the throttle controls backwards, and they felt a small acceleration towards the rear.

 "Control room!"
 Bastian shouted up from the sonar station.
-"There's boats everywhere in the water.
-Seems like no one wants to be hanging around this place anymore.
-You're going to have to move slowly to get out of here without hitting one of them."
+"There's fucking boats everywhere in the fucking water!
+Seems like no one wants to be hanging around this fucking shithole anymore.
+You're going to have to move slowly to get out of here without fucking hitting one of them."

 "The last thing any of them want is to move slowly and cautiously right now, of course."
-She said to Hemi.
+Percy said to Hemi as he hung on to the leather strap over her captain's station.

 "That might be exactly what whoever fired that torpedo was thinking."
 Put in Gregory.
-"Scare all the rats away and take the cheese for themselves."
+"Scare all the fuckin' rats away and take the cheese for themselves."

 [//]: # (### They escape under the pursuing sub)

-Hemi was too busy considering his options to respond though.
+Hemi was too busy considering his options to respond.
 He was counting seconds to himself, reckoning how much time there was until the _Prospect's_ bow was backed out from under the dock.
 As soon as he was sure they were clear, he leaned over Owen and put the throttle slightly into the forward position, waited until the boat slowed to nearly a stop and then backed off to no throttle.
 It was too dangerous to keep reversing --- there was no way to know if another boat was behind them.
-"Bastian, I need sea room --- some safe space to maneuver in."
+"Bastian," Hemi called down to sonar, "I need sea room --- some safe space to maneuver in."

-"Right Boss, hang on!"
+"Right Boss, hang on."
 A full minute passed.
 "It sounds like you can come about to 180, nobody moving directly to the south of us."

-"OK then, Owen, creep forward, port to 180 degrees."
+"OK then.
+Owen, creep forward, port to 180 degrees."
 Hemi said.
-"Bastian, make sure we're not headed into anyone."
+"Bastian, continue to ensure we are not headed into anyone."

-"Right Hemi!"
-Bastian called up from below.
+"Right Boss!"
+Bastian repeated.

 The _Prospect_ put a tiny, silent amount of speed on.
 They crawled out of the docking area, with Bastian, swinging the sonar mics back and forth rapidly, trying to make sure he was hearing every contact, and understood where each was going.
 It was a good first lesson in sonar for Cassandra, though she found herself wildly confused by all the different sounds, their meanings, and their correlations to the range and heading calculations.
 She listened with a anxious look on her face.

-"You'll get the hang off it eventually," Bastian said to her.
-"Or... you won't.
+"You'll get the fuckin' hang of it eventually," Bastian said to her quietly so as not to lose track of what was happening in his earphones.
+"Or... you fuckin' won't.
 Seems to me like people either get sonar, or they don't.
-There's no in between."
+There's no in-between."

 Cassandra hardly looked reassured.

 "Hemi!"
 Bastian called up.
-"New contact, coming in fast from the east, port-side."
+"New contact.
+Coming in fast from the east, port-side."
 A few seconds passed.
-"I'd say, fairly big sub.
+"I'd say, fairly big sub, pretty noisy amount of fucking water running along the hull.
 Fully submerged, and just charging towards the docking area."

 "That's probably the one that did the firing."
 Said Hemi to Percy.

 "Let's put some distance between us and that boat."
 Said Percy.

-Hemi understood immediately that when Percy said 'distance' she did not mean horizontal distance, like on a chart.
-To achieve that kind of distance would require increasing speed, and increasing speed would create enough motor noise that they would be heard and tracked.
-Hemi looked at the depth-under-keel gauge, already showing a hundred meters or so to the bottom and dropping fast as they moved away from the seamount the depot island was the top of.
-"Some distance downward it is, Captain.
+Hemi, with the intuitive three-dimensional thinking of an experienced submariner, understood immediately that when Percy said 'distance' she did not mean horizontal distance, like on a chart.
+To achieve that kind of distance would require increasing speed, and increasing speed would create enough motor noise that they could be heard and tracked.
+Hemi looked at the depth-under-keel gauge, already showing a hundred meters or so to the bottom and dropping fast as they moved away from the seamount the depot island was built atop of.
+"Some distance it is, Captain.
 Gregory, down plane please."

+[//]: # (Hemi thinks three-dimensionally, unlike Khan!
+Could not resist a way-to-subtle Star Trek reference.)

-As Gregory turned the dive plane wheel and steered the boat into the depths, Hemi stepped over to the tank control panel and opened the valve to flood the forward dive tank.
+As Gregory turned the dive plane wheel and steered the boat into the depths, Hemi stepped over to the tank control panel and opened the valve to flood the forward fast-dive tank.
 Water sloshed through the ship, and the bow pitched downward.
-Percy and Hemi, standing, grabbed for straps.
+Percy and Hemi, standing, tightened their grips on the overhead straps.

 Percy reached for some switches on the wall that changed the lighting to night lighting.
 The white lights faded away and red bulbs came on bathing them all in a sanguine glow.
-It wasn't strictly necessary --- night lighting was really to preserve the night-vision for anyone who needed to look through the periscope --- but Percy was of the school that believed in switching to night lighting in any situation where she needed her crew to remain alert.
-The red light served as a constant reminder that the situation was not totally nominal.
+It was not strictly necessary --- night lighting was really to preserve the night-vision for anyone who needed to look through the periscope --- but Percy was of the school that believed in switching to night lighting in any situation where she needed her crew to remain alert.
+The red light served as a constant reminder that they needed their sharpest skills and tactics.

-"Keep us close to the seamount."
+"Keep us close to that fucking seamount."
 Said Percy.
 "It will give us extra cover if they decide to use their active sonar."

 "No reason not to make a tricky operation even tricker."
 Said Hemi.
 "Bastian, are we clear of the traffic abandoning the depot?"

-"Ya," said Bastian, "they all scattered pretty quickly."
+"Ya," said Bastian, "they all scattered pretty fuckin' quickly."

 "Any of them going deep?"

 "Doesn't sound like it.
-I think we're the only ones who took that route."
+I think we're the only ones who took that fucked-up route."

 Hemi had Owen bring the bow around, and they sank obliquely, traveling close to and across the sloping wall of the seamount.

 "200 meters down.
 Depth-under-keel: 20 meters to the wall of the seamount."
 Said Gregory.

 Hemi looked at Percy.
-He wasn't going to level off the dive until she said so.
+He was not going to level off the dive until she said so.

 "210 meters.
 Still descending."
 Said Gregory.

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
-"Is your fucking goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
+"Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
 Because that's what it fucking looks like to fucking me.
-The very first fucking thing you do off the dock is push the boat the fuck down!"
+The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"

-Captain Percy pulled out a cigarillo realizing she hadn't had one since the last time the _Prospect_ was moving.
+Captain Percy pulled out a cigarillo with the sudden realization that she had not had one since the last time the _Prospect_ was moving.
 "For fuck's sake Chips!
-If it's going deep or being torpedoed, we're going deep."
-She sucked on her cigarillo and thought Chips wasn't totally wrong about the quality of the welding work in the cargo hold.
-"But... let's level her off Gregory."
+If it's a choice between going deep or being fucking torpedoed, we're going deep."
+She sucked on her cigarillo and thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
+"But... let's level her the fuck off Gregory."

 "Ah fuck!
-Ya fuckheads are going to want the fucking diesels any fucking minute now too, I'm sure --- and they're in fucking pieces."
+Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure --- and they're in fuckin' pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.

 "Leveled out at 220 meters."
 Said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."